 - Master of Science with a major in Media and Communication

 - 2 years, full time, 120 ECTS credits

 - Lund Campus

-The programme offers mandatory courses Media and Participation (15 credits), Media and Morality (15 credits), Media and Communication Methodology (15 credits), credits), Digital Media Research (7.5 credits), and optional 7.5 methods courses from the Faculty of Social Sciences during the first year; optional courses for third term include Media Audiences (15 credits), Media, Health and Society (15 credits), Study Abroad (30 credits), Internship (15 and 30 credits), other optional courses; and the mandatory Thesis course (30 credits) during the final term.
+The programme offers a combination of mandatory and optional courses in Media Audiences (15 credits), Media and Political Engagement (15 credits), Media and Participation (15 credits), Media, Health and Society (15 credits), Media and Morality (15 credits), Media and Communication Methodology (15 credits), Digital Media Research (7.5 credits), optional 7.5 methods courses from the Faculty of Social Sciences.
+Other optional courses for third term include Study Abroad (30 credits), Internship (15 and 30 credits), other courses at Lund University; and the mandatory Thesis course (30 credits) during the final term.

 Students graduating from this programme will be prepared for professional opportunities in research education, academic careers, media and cultural industries, national and international policy and production sectors, commercial and public service organisations and NGOs.
 Above all, graduates will have the critical skills necessary to evaluate and critically understand media in a range of professional and private spheres.

 Phone: +46 (0)46-222 88 80